This article originally appeared on VICE UK.

 Put simply, Chinese people are getting more into good sex and less into bad, and nothing kills the mood more than a flaccid penis.
 "There's an increasing public concern about male sexual function," adds Zhang.
 That said, China has a long way to go before it can call itself a sexual Mecca.
 It remains deeply conservative, with a degree of shame still attached to topics of a sexual nature, not least ones as sensitive as erectile dysfunction.

-This might explain why China, a country which represents around 20 percent of the world's population, records under eight percent of Viagra sales, though Zhang is keen to highlight this could result from other factors.
+This might explain why China, a country which represents around 20 percent of the world's population, records under 8 percent of Viagra sales, though Zhang is keen to highlight this could result from other factors.
 "The Chinese understanding of impotency is different to other societies," he says.
 "They approach Viagra in a different way."
-Namely, plenty of Chinese still rely on traditional Chinese medicine (TCM), which is a billion dollar industry, officially funded and sanctioned as part of the state medical system.
+Namely, plenty of Chinese still rely on traditional Chinese medicine (TCM), which is a billion-dollar industry, officially funded and sanctioned as part of the state medical system.

 According to the traditional Chinese outlook, sexual health also requires longer term cures, rather than quick fixes.
 If that be the case, those who are closer to tofu might have to wait a while before they become cucumbers.
 But at least they can now talk about it.
 Sort of.

-Jemimah Steinfeld is author of Little Emperors and Material Girls: Sex and Youth in Modern China, which was published 5th March 2015 by IB Tauris.
+Jemimah Steinfeld is author of Little Emperors and Material Girls: Sex and Youth in Modern China, which will be published in the US on April 28.